3 New Office 365 Features You Should Try Right Now

 Office 365 in the cloud is unlike any other previous Office release.
 The continual access to new features in Office 365 is both exciting and overwhelming for users.
 While this rapid innovation enables businesses to increase their productivity like never before, the constant stream of updates can also lead to “feature paralysis,” where users become so overwhelmed they end up sticking to the tools and services they know rather than stepping outside of their comfort zone.
 This may work in the short-term, but users who aren’t leveraging the tools and services to their full potential will miss out on opportunities to improve their productivity and, ultimately, inhibit driving greater business value in the future.

 While you may not be able to explore all of what Office 365 has to offer in one day, we’ve listed out three great features that you should try right now, if you haven’t already.
-And, if you’d like to go even deeper into exploring how to better navigate the uncharted territory of your cloud productivity investment, check out Clear Sky for Office 365®.

 1) Microsoft Teams